To open a document displayed using the BDV on the Web client:

 Note: Only six documents can be open at a time in a workspace on the Web client.
 If more than 6 are open, the document with the least use is automatically closed.

-When you exit a workspace and re-enter it, the last page you viewed in the document displays at the same zoom level and position as the last session.
+When you exit a workspace and re-enter it, the last page you viewed in the document displays at the same zoom (or Scroll In/Out) level and position as the last session.
 This improves efficiency and provides a more seamless workflow.

 Annotating refers to the ability to add pen strokes to pages of a document as well as to the blank areas of the workspace.
 Annotations are synced between clients, so they are visible whether members are viewing the workspace via the Wall or Web client.

 Some rules regarding the way pen stroke annotations work: